yokoffing/filterlists/README.md

 1. Click the **subscribe** link by one of the entries below.
 2. In the new tab that opens, click on **Subscribe** in the top right corner.
-3. Close tab, then repeat for other lists you want to add to uBO.
+3. Close the tab, then repeat for other lists you want to add to uBO.

 ### AdGuard
 To import custom filters into AdGuard: